DeNepo/study-lenses/options/--defaults/user-guide.md

-sets the default lense for resource types
+sets the default lens for resource types